allenfromu/Open-Chord-Scala/README.md

 ##Supports and further improvement.
 This is project can't be done without the support of my supervisors and advisors, <a href="http://www.cs.utah.edu/~ganesh/" target="_blank">Ganesh Gopalakrishnan</a> and <a href="https://sites.google.com/site/mohammedmahfoudh/home" target="_blank"> Mohammed S. Al-Mahfoudh</a>.
-Also, thanks to the help from my partner Heath J. French.
+Also, thanks to the contribution from my partner Heath J. French.
 <br>I am still working on it to make this project bettter, and I like to hear any advice to help make it better.
 Your advice is invaluable for me, please email me at allenzhaofromu@gmail.com if you think any aspect of the project can be made better.